-The human factor always plays a role in all of this, with problems such as lack of communication among the commercial departments of a business concerning pricing policies, errors in product descriptions and others, which can cause misunderstandings and lead to loss of profitability, sales and eventually deviation from the target.
+The human factor always plays a role in all of this, with problems such as lack of communication among the commercial departments of a business concerning pricing policies, errors in product descriptions, and others, which can cause misunderstandings and lead to loss of profitability, sales and eventually deviation from the target.

 One of the most important and basic data is the Competition Data which is the key factor for Pricing in the retail industry.

-Competition Data refers to: Retail Price – Availability – Offers & Promotions – Shipping expenses – Product mixture (assortment).
+Competition Data refers to Retail Price – Availability – Offers & Promotions – Shipping expenses – Product mixture (assortment).

-It is important to adapt fast to this new era of the market, become price sensitive and offer a variety of services that will help the end customer – from pre-sales, to sales, to delivery, to after-sales, because as always, competition is just one click away.
+It is important to adapt fast to this new era of the market, become price sensitive, and offer a variety of services that will help the end customer – from pre-sales to sales, to delivery, to after-sales, because as always, competition is just one click away.

-A typical example of fast reflexes is the case of a company that will first communicate an offer, so that it will be the one that will receive the largest share of sales.
+A typical example of fast reflexes is the case of a company that will first communicate an offer so that it will be the one that will receive the largest share of sales.
 From that time onwards, any delay in the competition’s reaction will simply increase the company’s sales share.

-Example with monitoring the competition:
+Example of monitoring the competition:

-- Retailer “A” has an offer price from 100€ to 85€ and its sell out increases day after day.
+- Retailer “A” has an offer price from 100€ to 85€ and its sell-out increases day after day.

-Of course, there are several additional parameters that affect the end result of the above example, such as, stock, overall market share of each retailer, marketing, assortment, reviews, last mile (delivery), etc.
+Of course, there are several additional parameters that affect the end result of the above example, such as stock, overall market share of each retailer, marketing, assortment, reviews, last mile (delivery), etc.

-Covid affected the online assortments.
+Covid affected online assortments.

-Τhere is no doubt that monitoring competition and automating your pricing will take your business to the next level.
+There is no doubt that monitoring competition and automating your pricing will take your business to the next level.
 Nevertheless, this is not an easy task today for a retailer!
 In the past 2-3 years many different services appeared in the market claiming that they can do both dynamic pricing and competition monitoring which leads to misleading information and compromises on quality.
 As a result, the retailers cannot figure out what are the differences between all these providers and what is the best fit for their needs.

 The different layers of solutions in our market.